sidhlee/learn-database/docs/table-indexing.md

 ## Non-clustered Index

-A non-clustered index contains tuples
+A non-clustered index stores search key(column value) - row id(tid) pairs in b-tee nodes.
+This reduces the linear search time to logarithmic time.
+A table can have multiple non-clustered indexes.

 ### B-tree vs B+ tree